 There are many great options for affordable Washington D.C. health insurance.
-Residents have the option of enrolling in employer’s group coverage, signing up for a health plan with DC Health Link, or enrolling in Medicaid or Medicare.
-We are going to walk you through all the affordable options.
+Residents can enroll in employer’s group coverage, sign up for a health plan with DC Health Link, or enroll in Medicaid or Medicare.
+We’re going to walk you through all the affordable options.

 Washington D.C.
 Health Insurance Demographics